Top 12 Cake Decorating Tools Pro Bakers Also Have At Home

 6. Rubber Spatula

-If we’re honest a rubber spatula isn’t just a key decorating tool, it’s one every kitchen should have.
-Whether it’s for mixing, folding, spooning, or scraping the sides/bottom, the rubber spatula is your tool, and for decorating it’s essential.
+If we’re honest, a rubber spatula isn’t just a decorating tool, it’s a non-negotiable for every kitchen.
+For mixing, folding, spooning, scraping the sides and bottoms of bowls – the rubber spatula does it all, and does it gently.

 Best_Cake_Decorating_Tools_-_rubber_spatula_1024x1024